mtimothy-vldb/DBSEE/README.md

 [**dbsee_permspace.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_permspace.sql) available space within each database

 A general rule is to keep the overall percent used below 65%; typically this ensures that there is enough free space.
-If you find that the total space used is above the recommended 65%, there are a number of options:

-1. Increase the database size from the DBC/owner freespace
-1. Explore table size reduction - unused secondary and join indexes, compression, unused columns, wasted space in char datatypes (e.g varchar(1) which uses 5 bytes instead of 1 due to the varchar overhead)
-1. Increase disk capacity
+This also shows the overall space within the system.

 [**dbsee_tablefallback.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablefallback.sql) tables with fallback enabled